bullhornfixie/three.js-journey-classic-techniques/19-raycaster/readme.md

 - Three has a Raycast Class `new THREE.Raycaster()`
 - It requires an `origin` and `direction` which can be achieved by using `Vector3 class`
 - Three has a Gridhelper Class `new THREE.GridHelper(9, 9)`

+## Intersect Objects
+- In geometry intersect is where two or more things pass or lie across eachother
+- Think of intersecting roads
+- `raycaster.intersectObject(object2)` means we want the ray to pass through this object

+Each item contains useful information
+- `distance` - distance between the origin of the ray and collision point
+- `face` - what face of the geometry was hit by the ray
+- `faceIndex` - the index of that face
+- `object` - what object is concerned by the collision
+- `point` - a Vector3 of the exact position of the collision
+- `uv` - the UV coordinates in that geometry